shivam01anand/shivamanand.github.io/_posts/2024-03-16-guided-meditations.md

-Why am i tracking them all?
+# Why am I tracking them all?

-These are obviously people who've devoted their lives into this field, so i'd love to explore every "Type" of excavations they've found into the self - emotions, memories, attitudes, reactions etc.
+These are obviously people who've devoted their lives to this field, and I'm eager to explore every "Type" of excavation they've unearthed related to the self - including emotions, memories, attitudes, reactions, etc.

-Why am i writing them all?
+## Why am I writing them all?

-To build a toolkit, i've found the box breathing to be immediately useful in meetings, exercise holds etc. Why not build a swiss knife tool filled with those tools?
+To build a toolkit.
+I've found box breathing to be immediately useful in meetings, exercise holds, etc. Why not build a Swiss Army knife filled with those tools?

-The main avenues are
+### The main avenues are

-- Alo Moves
-- Balance
-- Waking up

-Each deserves their own space, where they'll reside.

-I'd add youtube too if i find structure to categorise it's type
+- **Alo Moves**: A platform that deserves its own space for its unique offerings.
+- **Balance**: Another significant avenue, meriting separate consideration.
+- **Waking Up**: A unique space for mindfulness and meditation.

+Additionally, I'd consider adding **YouTube** to this list if I find a structured way to categorize its content types.